thiaskjaer/DeucesWildPoker/README.md

 The WIN class contains methods for checking all the possible win cases that a hand can have.
 Each win condition is represented as a method, which accepts a hand (array) of five card objects.
 These win conditions contain a lot of game logic, that can fairly easily be translated to similar projects.

+More specific information can be found as code comments.

 ---
 Due to some proprietary code used from Casino Game Maker, to make the game window work, only an excpert of the game source code is hosted.